mjhea0/thinkful-mentor/jinja/readme.md

 ## Inheritance

-Templates usually take advantage of [inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance), which includes into a single base template that defines the basic structure of all the child templates.
+Templates usually take advantage of [inheritance](http://jinja.pocoo.org/docs/templates/#template-inheritance), which includes a single base template that defines the basic structure of all subsequent child templates.
 You use the tags {% extends %} and {% block %} to implement inheritance.

 Let's add inheritance to our example.